Publication Ethics and Publication Malpractice Statement

 Fundamental errors in published works

-When authors discover significant errors or inaccuracies in their own published work, it is their obligation to promptly notify the journal’s editors or publisher and cooperate with them to either correct the paper in the form of an erratum or to retract the paper.
-If the editors or publisher learns from a third party that a published work contains a significant error or inaccuracy, then it is the authors’ obligation to promptly correct or retract the paper or provide evidence to the journal editors of the correctness of the paper.
-About the procedure on retracting or correcting articles, please contact the Editor in Chief.
+If authors find significant errors or inaccuracies in their own published work, they must promptly notify the journal’s editors or publisher and cooperate with them to either correct the paper in the form of an erratum or to retract the paper.
+If the editors or publisher learn from a third party that a published paper has a significant error or inaccuracy, the author must promptly correct or retract the paper or provide evidence to the editors of the correctness of the paper.
+For further information on the procedure for retracting or correcting articles, please contact the Editor-in-Chief.

 Digital content preservation policy

-NSC Nursing is committed to the permanent availability and preservation of scholarly research and ensures accessibility by partnering with organizations and maintaining our own digital archive.
+NSC Nursing is committed to the permanent availability and preservation of scholarly research and ensures accessibility by partnering with organisations and maintaining our own digital archive.

-NSC Nursing is digitally preserved by LEGALGED (an authorized Italian company).
+NSC Nursing is digitally preserved by LEGALGED (an authorised Italian company).

 Email: legalged@gmail.com